karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 #### Using wildcard hostnames

-To provide flexibility, Kong allows you to specify hostnames with wildcards in the `hosts` field.
+To provide flexibility, Qordoba allows you to specify hostnames with wildcards in the `hosts` field.
 Wildcard hostnames allow any matching Host header to satisfy the condition, and thus match a given API.